saidaLachgar/hta/README.md

   0 - travauex column ++ taux de realisation 23/40 anomalies
 --------------------

-  3 - on choose depar get only appr of that depar forms 0 - traveux -> all anomalies of transome -> same date same transome 0 - visit -> anomalies of that day
+  3 - forms : on choose depar get only appr of that depar  else shows the depar next to the app 0 - traveux -> all anomalies of transome -> same date same transome 0 - visit -> anomalies of that day
 --------------------